Craigson/FundamentalsOfComputing/README.md

 To use a variable there are two steps:

 1. Declare - here you declare to the compiler that you are going to use the variable you have declared.
-A declaration contains 2 parts, a data type and a name.
+A declaration contains 2 parts, a data type (if you are using a dynamically typed language) and a name.
   * Example: `int x;`
 2. Assignment - here you give your variable a value using the equal sign. *You must declare a variable before you can assign it a value.*
   * Example: `x=42;`